DeepanshuTolani/DeepanshuTolani/README.md

 👋 Hi, I’m @DeepanshuTolani

 👀 I’m interested in AI, software development, and problem-solving
-🌱 I’m currently learning advanced DSA, cloud computing, and AI ,Data Science 💞️ I’m looking to collaborate on innovative tech projects, especially in AI and web development
+🌱 I’m currently learning advanced DSA, cloud computing,AI & ML ,Data Science 💞️ I’m looking to collaborate on innovative tech projects, especially in AI and web development

 📫 How to reach me: